snowplow/snowplow-scala-analytics-sdk/README.md

 [Setup guide][setup-guide] and [User guide][user-guide] are available on the [Snowplow wiki][snowplow-wiki].
 The Scaladoc website of the project can be found [here][scala-doc].

+## Benchmarking

+This project comes with [sbt-jmh](https://github.com/ktoso/sbt-jmh).

+Benchmarks need to be added [here](./benchmark/src/test/scala/com.snowplowanalytics.snowplow.analytics.scalasdk/benchmark/).

+They can be run with `sbt "project benchmark" "+jmh:run -i 10 -wi 3 -f2 -t3"`.

+To get details about the parameters `jmh:run -h`.

 ## Copyright and license

 The Snowplow Scala Analytics SDK is copyright 2016-2019 Snowplow Analytics Ltd.